Universal Islands of Adventure

 - Pteranodon Flyers: A gentler suspended ride popular with younger guests and families.

-- Raptor Encounter: A character and photo experience where guests can come face-to-face with a realistic velociraptor.
+- Raptor Encounter: A popular character and photo experience where guests can come face-to-face with a realistic velociraptor.

 7. The Lost Continent

 This atmospheric area features mythic architecture, fountains, and one of the park’s best-known restaurants.
-While the land has changed over time, it still serves as an eye-catching transition between other major areas of the park.
+While the land has changed over time, it still serves as an eye-catching transition between other major sections of the park.

 8. Seuss Landing